itunes

 Once upon a time, there was a little girl called Natalie.

 Natalie was six.
-She lived on a nice house, in a nice street.
-She had a little brother called Joe, and dog called Marmalade.
+She lived in a nice house, on a nice street.
+She had a little brother called Joe, and a dog called Marmalade.

 And most of the time Natalie was happy.